PaR Systems: Contracts

-Defense Contracts
+US Navy contracts

-Jered was the primary contractor for the aircraft elevators on the s, Tarawa-class, Wasp-class, and half of the Iwo Jima-class ships for the US Navy, as well as the French aircraft carrier Charles de Gaulle and the Spanish aircraft carrier Príncipe de Asturias.
+The PaR Systems subsidiary Jered was the primary contractor for the aircraft elevators on the s, Tarawa-class, Wasp-class, and half of the Iwo Jima-class ships for the US Navy, as well as the French aircraft carrier Charles de Gaulle and the Spanish aircraft carrier Príncipe de Asturias.

-Main Crane system
+Chernobyl crane system

 PAR Systems was awarded the subcontract for the Main Crane System (MCS) for the Chernobyl New Safe Confinement. the system consists of two overhead bridge cranes, which support two 50-ton trolley hoists, and a Mobile Tool Platform (MTP).
 The MTP is suspended from a third trolley using a wire rope tensile truss with three paired winches, giving the platform six degrees of freedom. the MTP is equipped with a wide variety of tools, including a manipulator arm, that will be needed to dismantle the Sarcophagus and reactor building so that the radioactive material can be moved to more stable containment.
 The bridges are 96 m long, and run on a 150 m long runway track with six rails.
 There are shielded garages along the track to allow tools to be exchanged to and from the bridges for maintenance and different operations.

 Engineering was done by PAR Systems, and manufactured by PAR Systems and PAR Marine.